Fractional-Step Runge--Kutta Methods: Representation and Linear Stability Analysis: Main results

+Completing the remaining entries of~\cref{tab:comp_tableau_proof}, we obtain the compact tableau \cref{tab:extended_tab_comp} associated to the FSRK method.
+We note that the FSRK tableau \cref{tab:extended_tab_comp} is organized by operator-splitting stages.
+Keeping only block column $\ell$ in each stage block $k$ and filling the other entries with $\Zero$ leads to the form of $\AAA[\ell]$ in \cref{eq:Abcell} with the ARK structure.
+The values of $\bb[\ell]$ and $\cc[\ell]$ follow directly from \cref{eq:fsrk1}. \end{proof}

-\begin{rmk} An example of the extended Butcher tableau is given in \cref{tab:extended_tab}.
+\begin{rmk} An example of the extended Butcher tableau of ARK form \cref{eq:arktab} is given in \cref{tab:extended_tab}.
 Essentially, in each block $\AAA[\ell]_k$, the zeros are padding for operators other than operator $\ell$ that is being integrated.
 A more compact form of the Butcher tableau that removes the zero padding and combines the $\AAA[\ell]$ to reveal the block lower-triangular structure is given in \cref{tab:extended_tab_comp}.
-The diagonal blocks of the compact tableau have the same structure as \cref{gark_tab}.
 Each diagonal block of \cref{tab:extended_tab_comp} is a block lower-triangular matrix that shows the specific structured coupling between the operators of an FSRK method.
 As expected, the coupling between operators is more restrictive than a general GARK method.
 We note that many published FSRK methods are not internally consistent.
-Even if after each stage all the operators have the same abscissae, internal consistency may fail at the stages of the Runge--Kutta sub-integrators. \end{rmk}
+Even if after each stage all the operators have the same abscissae, internal consistency may fail at the stages of the Runge--Kutta sub-integrators.
+Besides the ostensible drawback of not being able to interpret the stage values as the solution at a given time, the lack of internal consistency typically makes it more difficult to construct higher-order GARK methods due to the increased number of order conditions not automatically satisfied. \end{rmk}